zulip/zulip/docs/contributing/code-style.md

 Combine adjacent on-ready functions, if they are logically related.

-The best way to build complicated DOM elements is a Mustache template like `static/templates/message_reactions.hbs`.
+The best way to build complicated DOM elements is a Handlebars template like `static/templates/message_reactions.hbs`.
 For simpler things you can use jQuery DOM building APIs like so: